 Among similarity measures, Euclidean distance outperforms cosine similarity for sentence-level embeddings most of the time, suggesting that the absolute distance measured by Euclidean-based spatial separation is more effective for capturing test case diversity in the embedding space.

 In terms of preprocessing, we observe that, for word-level embedding, $PM1$ and $PM2$ often yield better \textit{FDR} results than $PM3$, indicating that preprocessing is required for using word-level embedding techniques.
-Word-level embedding is more sensitive to individual characters such as casing and punctuation, and thus proper preprocessing helps normalize these variations, enabling more accurate similarity computations.
+Word-level embeddings are more sensitive to individual characters, such as casing and punctuation, so proper preprocessing helps normalize these variations, enabling more accurate similarity computations.
 On the other hand, $PM1$ and $PM3$ tend to lead to higher \textit{FDR} than using $PM2$ for sentence-level embeddings, meaning that less or no preprocessing can help these models better learn context information from test cases, without losing the key details that distinguish them.

 Lastly, Initialization Strategies 2 and 3 generally lead to higher \textit{FDR} compared to Initialization Strategy 1, particularly when combined with stronger embeddings and similarity measures.
 This confirms the importance of starting the evolutionary search with a well-distributed and diverse initial subset.